top of page

 Ackworth and Hessle loop walk.

-Hessle is an important sanctuary for wildlife including at least 30% of the species of bird, and several mammals, appearing on the list of Species of Principal Importance in England published by the Government (2006).
+Ackworth and Hessle loop walk 4.22 Hessle is an important sanctuary for wildlife including at least 30% of the species of bird, and several mammals, appearing on the list of Species of Principal Importance in England published by the Government (2006).
 The birds include Lapwings, Linnets, Grey Partridge, Tree Sparrows and Yellow Wagtails.
-In addition, there are several habitats with healthy populations of Great Crested Newts The earliest recorded date for the parish is 1066, referred to as Hessle, derived from
+In addition, there are several habitats with healthy populations of Great Crested Newts The earliest recorded date for the parish is 1066,

 Michael Palmer